github/developer.github.com/content/guides/working-with-comments.md

       puts "#{username} made a comment on #{post_date}.
 It says:\n'#{content}'\n" end

-You'll noticed that it's incredibly similar to the example above.
+You'll notice that it's incredibly similar to the example above.
 The difference between this view and the Pull Request comment is the focus of the conversation.
 A comment made on a Pull Request should be reserved for discussion or ideas on the direction of the code.
 A comment made as pat of a Pull Request review should